danmia/pcapdaemon/README.md

  * snap - Snaplength or amount to capture into the packet.
 Integer.
  * packets - Number of packets to capture.
 Integer.
  * alertid - An integer ID for the event or alert or whatever you're tracking (not required)
  * timeout - Number of seconds to let capture last should the number of packets not get hit.
-Integer
- *
+Integer.

 ```
 ## Config file